-Examples of such companies include Energiedienst (Switzerland: Production and distribution of green electricity plus energy efficiency services), Taiwan Semiconductor (Taiwan: semiconductor and integrated circuit manufacturer), ANSYS (United States: engineering simulation and optimisation software provider), Nippon Paint (Japan: manufacturer of less environmentally hazardous paint and coatings) and Rational (Germany: Multifunction commercial cooking appliances).
+Examples of such companies include Energiedienst (Switzerland: Production and distribution of green electricity plus energy efficiency services), Taiwan Semiconductor (Taiwan: semiconductor and integrated circuit manufacturer), ANSYS (United States: engineering simulation and optimisation software provider), and Rational (Germany: Multifunction commercial cooking appliances).
 We do not set out to invest in every clean or green-themed technology, water or microfinance company we come across, nor will we invest in a company simply because it appears to be a leader in sustainable development.